wiggywunka/Magical-Inventory-Program/README.md

 # Magical-Inventory-Program
-A magical inventory program written in Java.
+A magical inventory program written in Java + JavaFX niceness.

 ## Setup
 ### How do I get setup?